codahale/shore/README.md

     }

-And then associate the DAO interface with the implementation:
+Then associate the DAO interface with the implementation:

     @ImplementedBy(WidgetDAOImpl.class)
     public interface WidgetDAO {
       // ...
     }

-Then write a resource:
+### Step 3: Write a resource

     @Path("/widget/{name}")
     @Produces(MediaType.TEXT_PLAIN)